marcel-code/smart_tomAItoes/README.md

 # Including dataset into local environment
 Add image dataset into local data folder

+# Pointcloud Generation for depth image
+Submodule point-cloud-demo from university wagening as thrid party provider included.
+Takes two images and camera instrinsics in order to calculate point cloud.
+Look at the demo for more details.

 ## Usage of pipeline
 # Adding new features to config file
 For adding new setting values to the config file, make sure to add the according value to the dataloader (TomatoDataset - default_config)